TurtlePrograms/ProductivityTools/Docs/config/pt-config.md

 ## settings
 `showExperimentalWarning` - boolean - Show a warning when using experimental tools.
 Default: `true`.
- tools marked as experimental are still in development and may not work as expected. use `pt config --experimental false` to disable this warning.
+ tools marked as experimental are still in development and may not work as expected. use `pt config --show-experimental-warning false` to disable this warning.